 The restaurant is highly regarded for its impeccable service.

-If attentive, professional and friendly service are high on your list when dining and you're looking for some of the best steaks and fresh island seafood in Waikiki, Bali Steak & Seafood in the Rainbow Tower at the Hilton Hawaiian Village Waikiki Beach Resort is definitely well worth considering.
+If attentive, professional, and friendly service is high on your list when dining and you're looking for some of the best steaks and fresh island seafood in Waikiki, Bali Steak & Seafood in the Rainbow Tower at the Hilton Hawaiian Village Waikiki Beach Resort is definitely well worth considering.

 Prices are on the high end such as their excellent 16-ounce bone-in prime Delmonico seasoned with their special in-house blend of Kona sea salt, local herbs, and spices at $68, but the price is well worth the splurge.

 Bali Steak & Seafood’s chef-driven expression of Island Harvest Cuisine focuses on partnerships with local farmers, fishermen, and ranchers as they bring you the island flavors of Hawaii, Bali, and the Philippines.
 Bali offers a delicious 4-course chef’s selection, domestic Wagyu which is tops in Hawaii.

 The most honored restaurant in Hawaii, holder of the coveted AAA Five Star and Gayot Three Toques 18/20 rating, Chef Mavro is located at 1969 S. King Street, just a short drive from most Waikiki hotels.

-Chef George Mavrothalassitis, holder of the prestigious James Beard award and a founding member of Hawaii Regional Cuisine, specializes in the unique flavors of Hawaii influenced by Chef’s native Provence in France.
+Chef George Mavrothalassitis, the holder of the prestigious James Beard award and a founding member of Hawaii Regional Cuisine, specializes in the unique flavors of Hawaii influenced by Chef’s native Provence in France.

 Lobster, wagyu beef, lamb, pork & Island fish & upcountry vegetables are all popular dishes.
-Prices are not inexpensive with fixed price for a 4 course Hana Hou Menu $105.00.
+Prices are not inexpensive with fixed-price for a 4 course Hana Hou Menu $105.00.
 Wine pairings are an additional $49.00.
-The 6 course Chef’s Menu is $152.00 with wine pairings an additional $58.00.
+The six-course Chef’s Menu is $152.00 with wine pairings an additional $58.00.

 Reservations are recommended and can be made online but walk-ins are welcome as well.